May Day celebrations are held on May 1 in Pyongyang.

 A North Korean boy sits in his family's living room on April 30 in Pyongyang.

-CNN's Will Ripley asked a North Korean veteran about his thoughts on the USS Carl Vinson, an American aircraft carrier conducting joint drills with two Japanese destroyers in the western Pacific Ocean.
+A North Korea veteran stands against the backdrop of the USS Pueblo, a US Navy ship that North Korea captured in 1968.
+CNN's Will Ripley asked this veteran about his thoughts on the USS Carl Vinson, an American aircraft carrier conducting joint drills with two Japanese destroyers in the western Pacific Ocean.
 The veteran told Ripley, "We can sink that aircraft carrier."
-In view behind him is the USS Pueblo, a US Navy ship that North Korea captured in 1968.

 Ripley noted that in Pyongyang, children are often seen dressed in bright, colorful clothing, contrasting with the more conservative and darker outfits worn by many adults.

 North Koreans celebrate the birthday of Kim Il Sung.
 He would have been 105.

 Tanks roll through Kim Il Sung Square on April 15.